-In accordance with an agreement between Claremont Graduate University and CSULB, the degree is granted at Claremont Graduate University in the name of the two universities.
+In accordance with an agreement between CGU and CSULB, the degree is designated the Doctorate of Philosophy in Engineering and Industrial Applied Mathematics and is granted at Claremont Graduate University in the name of the two universities.
 The diploma indicates the dual nature of the degree and specifies that it is granted only when requirements have been satisfied in both subject areas as specified by the collaborating institutions.

 Overall program supervision is the responsibility of the Program Committee, consisting of the directors of the Joint Doctoral Program (JDP) from each institution, the Dean of Mathematics at CGU, and the Dean of Engineering at CSULB.